Learning how to stop negative self talk is an essential part of healing.

 Even if you think the lie has some truth to it, write down how you are working to change it.

-For example, instead of keeping a message as I’m so fat, change it to I’m overweight and add, but I am working on being more active and eating a healthier diet.
+For example, instead of keeping a message as I’m so fat, change it to I’m overweight and add, but I am working on being more active and eating healthier.

 If you believe the lie is true, such as something like “I’m awful at sports”, write down how it isn’t a big deal or how it doesn’t define who you are.
 It is just one tiny element of your overall identity.